SimpleSandman/UmaMusumeToolbox/README.md

 I've recreated the [`data_download.py`](https://github.com/rockisch/umamusu-utils/blob/master/scripts/data_download.py) script and added a config file called, [`appsettings.json`](https://github.com/SimpleSandman/UmaMusumeToolbox/blob/master/UmaMusumeToolbox.DataDownload/appsettings.json).
 It's already in this repo if you want to check it out!

+For those who don't know about the original project, this program will download the game's assets (models, videos, etc.) onto your computer for PERSONAL USE ONLY.
+You will want to use something like [Perfare's Asset Studio](https://github.com/Perfare/AssetStudio) to properly extract these files.

 I've also added detailed error messages for easier troubleshooting because there are a few assets we can't download due to "forbidden" access (error code 403).
 Though, I've noticed that re-running the program after a while can remedy this issue.

-The only non-configurable option that's different from Rockisch's script is that I have this process set to 200 concurrent (asynchronous) downloads.
+NOTE: The only non-configurable option that's different from Rockisch's script is that I have this process set to 200 concurrent (asynchronous) downloads.
 This works in batches.
 Meaning it won't move onto the next 200 assets until the current batch has finished downloading.

 # TODOs